rzaluska/hugo-blog-source/content/blog/reasons-why-i-like-go.md

     function return.

 ## Conclusion
 I presented a list of reasons why I think that Go is a good language.
 Some of the readers may have other opinions and I respect them.
-Nevertheless, I hope that this article gives everybody good collection of stand out Go features and some of the readers may give Go a try.
+Nevertheless, I hope that this article gives everybody good collection of stand out Go features and some of the readers will be intrested and may give Go a try.